We were asked to perform the structural integrity and fatigue life of an original and modified longwall mining relay bar.

 Before the shield is removed, it is lowered and the base-lift cylinder is engaged, which picks the front of the shield off the mine floor to more easily slide it forward.
 Due to the weight of the shield, force exerted by the base lift cylinder, and the height of the front of the relay bar above the ground, the relay bar deflects, causing significant stresses.

-Initial investigation determined that the results for the original design indicate a high stress concentration at the end of the doubler plate as the base-lift cylinder moves over and past this region on the relay bar.
+• The original design indicate a high stress concentration at the end of the doubler plate as the base-lift cylinder moves over and past this region on the relay bar.
 This concentration greatly reduced the estimated life of the relay bar.

 The modified design, which included extending the doubler closer to the end of relay bar, resulted in a movement of stress concentration to a new location.
 Although located in a region of lower total deflection, the primary membrane stress still exists and causes high stresses at the end of the extended doubler plates.